confluentinc/ksql/docs/developer-guide/ksqldb-clients/python-client.md

     [View the Python client API documentation](python-client-api/index.html)

 The client sends queries to the [`/query-stream` endpoint](../../developer-guide/ksqldb-rest-api/streaming-endpoint.md#executing-pull-or-push-queries).
-The client is compatible only with ksqlDB deployments that are on version 0.xx.0 or later.
+The client is compatible only with ksqlDB deployments that are on version 0.24.0 or later.
+The project code lives [here](https://github.com/confluentinc/confluent-ksqldb-python).
+The PyPi package is [here](https://pypi.org/project/confluent-ksqldb/)

 Use the Python client to: